If you're new to Python

 You must import visual or vis before importing graph or controls or filedialog, which most users have always done anyway.

-Be sure to read what's new in VPython 6.
+Be sure to read what's new in the latest version of VPython 6.

 How to learn about VPython